Skip to content

 printf "bus/1/list\0" | nc localhost 3242

-Then, open a second TCP connection for streaming to bus/1/1 (the API port, not the USBIP port).
-First send the handshake bus/1/1\0, then you'll write 14‑byte input packets and read 2‑byte rumble packets.
-Any language with raw TCP support works.
+Then, open a second TCP connection for device control to bus/1/1 (the API port, not the USBIP port).

-Go snippet (raw)
+Go snippet (raw TCP Socket)

 package main